pactflow/docs.pactflow.io/website/docs/docs/user-interface/settings/users.md

 This option will create a local user account in the system - it will not create accounts in federated Identity Providers.

 _NOTE_: if the user being invited (as identified by their email address) already exists in Pactflow, they **will not** receive another email and will now be able to login to your account with their existing credentials.

+## User roles

+By default, each user is assigned the `Test Maintainer` role.
+The account creator is also assigned the `Administrator` role.
+See [Roles and Permissons](/docs/permissions/predefined-roles) for more information.

+There are a few options to change a user's roles.
+The `Make Administrator`/`Remove Administrator` menu items allow the administrator role to be added or removed. `Edit Roles` allows all the roles of a user to be edited.
+The `Add Role`/`Remove Role` bulk action menu items can add or remove a role from multiple users.

 ## System accounts